grantcarthew/start-prototype/docs/design/design-records/dr-031-catalog-based-assets.md

 - **Mitigation:** Files are tiny text files, acceptable trade-off for simplicity

 **No automatic overwrites of user config:**
-- ❌ `start update` does not change your configured tasks.
+- ❌ `start assets update` does not change your configured tasks.
 You must manually apply asset updates to your `tasks.toml` if desired.
 - **Mitigation:** Preserves user customizations, prevents breaking changes.

 **GitHub dependency:**